Henry Starr

-Henry Starr (1873–1921) was an American criminal of the wild west and an American actor of the silent film era.
+Henry Starr (December 2, 1873 – February 22, 1921) was an American outlaw of the frontier and an actor of the silent film era.

 Biography

+Early life

-Starr’s parents were Mary Scott Starr and George Starr.
-Distantly related to Sam Starr, husband of Belle Starr, he was the last in a long line of Starr family criminals.
+Starr's parents were Mary Scott Starr and George Starr.
+He was the nephew of Sam Starr, husband of Belle Starr, he was the last in a long line of Starr family criminals.

-During Starr’s childhood in Indian Territory, he spent his time around gangs in their hideouts.
-In 1886, Starr's father passed away.
-Starr’s widowed mother had to watch three children after that.
-Later on in life, she married a man named C.N.
-Walker.
+During Starr's childhood in Indian Territory, he spent his time around gangs in their hideouts.
+In 1886, Starr's father died.
+Starr's widowed mother had to watch three children after that.
+Later on in life, she married a man named C. N. Walker.
 Starr disliked him, so he left to become a cowboy at a ranch.

+Criminal activity

-Starr was first arrested and fined for “Introducing spirits into the territory”.
+Starr was first arrested and fined for "Introducing spirits into the territory".
 Starr was repeatedly arrested for crimes he did not commit.
 After a while, Starr thought that if he was going to be fined for those crimes, he should just commit a real crime while making a lot of money.
-That’s when he started to rob banks.
+That's when he started to rob banks.

 Starr was tried for the murder of Deputy U.S. Marshal Floyd Wilson in 1893.
-Twice sentenced by Judge Isaac Parker to hang for murder, following a series of appeals and Starr's confrontation with Cherokee Bill, who was attempting a prison break, his sentence was reduced to a sentence of imprisonment for manslaughter.
-Starr was eventually granted a Presidential pardon and released.
+Twice sentenced by Judge Isaac C. Parker to hang for murder, following a series of appeals and Starr's confrontation with Cherokee Bill, who was attempting a prison break, his sentence was reduced to a sentence of imprisonment for manslaughter.
+Starr was eventually granted a presidential pardon and released.

 Starr went on to form a notorious gang that terrorized and robbed throughout northwest Arkansas around the start of the 20th century.
 They were on a crime spree, and the reward if Starr was caught would be $5,000.

+Later life

-He was imprisoned again in 1915 in Arizona, wrote his autobiography, Thrilling Events, Life of Henry Starr and, released on parole, even portrayed himself in the silent film, A Debtor to the Law (1919).
+He was imprisoned again in 1915 in Arizona, wrote his autobiography, Thrilling Events, Life of Henry Starr and, released on parole.
+In 1919, he joined the Pan American Motion Picture Corporation and starred in a silent film, A Debtor to the Law (1919), playing a dramatized version of himself.
 While attempting to rob a bank in Harrison, Arkansas, on February 18, 1921, he was shot by the bank president W. J. Myers with a .38 caliber rifle, and later died of his wounds.
+Starr is buried at Dewey Cemetery in Dewey, Oklahoma.